scheperdion/Software-Product-Lines/README.md

 We think that encryption should be implemented by default.

 # Task 5: Design pattern implementation
+Explain your design decisions.
+In particular, explain which design pattern(s) you selected and why.

 1. Color -> Template Method

    Gives the advantage to have an abstract Message class that can have different processors on the content of the message